 Applicants to 2nd – 8th Grades: An entire school day, from 8:05 a.m. – 3:15 p.m

-School for grades K-8 begins on the Wednesday after Labor Day and continues into the second full week of June.
+School for all grades begins on a staggered schedule the week after Labor Day and continues into the second full week of June.